ADSA-UIUC/SQLToPython/README.md

 # Vagrant

-Vagrant is a virtual machine manager that can be shared across platforms.

 1. Download and install [Vagrant](https://www.vagrantup.com/downloads.html).
 2. Download and install [Virtualbox](https://www.virtualbox.org/wiki/Downloads)
 3. Download the vagrant box named ```vm.box``` which can be found under the "Releases" tab of this repository.
 4. Open your command line (cmd for windows, Terminal.app for mac) and run the following commands
+5. Change directory to the location of the box that you downloaded
-5. Add the box to vagrant your local vagrant.
+6. Add the box to vagrant your local vagrant.
 ```bash
 vagrant box add --name adsa/python [path to vagrant box]
 ```
-6. Create the proper vagrant file by either:
+7. Create the proper vagrant file by either:
  - Using the given vagrant file OR
  - Running ``` vagrant init ``` and editing the Vagrantfile line
 ```ruby